genexus-books/Saia/README.md

 The objective of this repository is to document all the components and features offered by Saia.

-This documentation is intended to be used by developers who need to configure and integrate de Saia API in their applications.
+This documentation is intended to be used by developers who need to configure and integrate the Saia API in their applications.

 # Publishing process